nslotus/flashloan-bot/README.md

 # flashloan-bot
-take  from pedrobergamini
+taken from pedrobergamini
 /
-flashloaner-contract to play with, totally owned and written by him
+flashloaner-contract to play with and study totally owned and written by him